jgieseler/bowtie/README.md

  	bowtie_analysis(channel, spectra, plot):
   		channel : {str} The channel name as it appears in the csv table.
 		spectra : {Spectra} The Spectra class object, introduced in this package.
-Contains the spectral indices and the power law spectra used in the bowtie analysis. plot : {bool} A boolean switch to produce a plot visualizing the analysis.
+Contains the spectral indices and the power law spectra used in the bow-tie analysis. plot : {bool} A boolean switch to produce a plot visualizing the analysis.
 #
 	bowtie_analysis_full_stack(spectra, plot):